boupetch/carlabelling-viz/about.md

 ### About the car labelling data

 Data displayed here comes from the 2015 [ADEME car labelling data](https://www.data.gouv.fr/fr/datasets/emissions-de-co2-et-de-polluants-des-vehicules-commercialises-en-france) published on [Data.gouv.fr](https://www.data.gouv.fr/fr/), the French open data portal.
+All vehicles sold in France must succeed various tests to be approved, including emissions tests.
+The French agency [ADEME](http://www.ademe.fr/) provide these tests results, along with others informations about the cars.
+The original dataset contains all engines variations for all cars models sold in France.
+For this visualization, only one version of each car model has been kept for simplicity purposes.

-__425__ models are available.
-This visualization displays __12__ variables for each one:
+__699__ models are showed here.
+This visualization displays __13__ variables for each one:

 * `brand`: The vehicle brand
 * `model`: Brand and model name
 * `hybrid`: Hybrid (Yes/No)
+* `energy` : The energy type
 * `tax_horsepower`: Vehicle [tax horsepower](https://en.wikipedia.org/wiki/Tax_horsepower)
 * `kwpower`: [Maximal power (kilowatts)](https://en.wikipedia.org/wiki/Engine_power)
 * `weight`: Empty weight (kg)